zukunft/zukunft.com/docs/llm_coding.md

 - **DRY**: one point of change (intentional repetition allowed)
 - **Push common logic to parent**: if two or more sibling classes contain the same code in a function, move that code to the shared parent.
 Child implementations call `parent::functionName()` and then extend with their own fields only.
 See the `api_array()` pattern below.
-- **Test first**: write unit test before implementation; each facade function needs a unit test
+- **Test first**: write unit test before implementation; every function needs at least one positive and one negative unit test (see "At least one positive and one negative test per function")
 - **Best guess**: on incomplete data, use assumptions to complete the process and report them upward — never silently fail
 - **Minimal dependencies**: keep external packages to a minimum
 - **Log all user changes**: every user action is logged with undo/redo support